FACILITATING ATTUNED INTERACTIONS TRAINING

-- Participants will complete 6 FAN Reflective Learning Tools over 6 months and will review one tool each month with their supervisor.
+- Participants will complete six FAN Reflective Learning Tools and will review one tool each month with their supervisor.

 FAN Training provided in partnership with the Erikson Institute